-Device Adapter analyzes dialed digits against the dial plan obtained in the same way as Avaya Aura® SIP phones.
+Device Adapter analyzes dialed digits against the dial plan obtained in the same way as Avaya Aura[®] SIP phones.

 Device Adapter supports the Predial state for UNIStim and 39XX phones.
-The user can enter the digits prior to accessing a line appearance, possibly correct misdialed digits, and then select the line appearance to make the call.
+The user can enter the digits before accessing a line appearance, possibly correcting misdialed digits, and selecting the line appearance to make the call.